iam-veeramalla/Jenkins-Zero-To-Hero/my-first-pipeline/README.md

-# A simple jenkins pipeline to verify if the docker slave configuration is working as expected.
+# A simple jenkins pipeline to verify if the docker agent configuration is working as expected.